Quantum Secure Authentication with Color Centers in Diamond: Token creation, storage and retrieval

 In this work we extend the findings of \cite{pieplow_deterministic_2023}.
 Instead of implementing a $\pi/2$ gate with a single pulse, we optimize control using a pulse train in which each pulse produces a fractional rotation.
 As illustrated in Fig.~\ref{fig:reflection_scheme}b, these fractional rotations minimize transient excited-state populations compared to a single, $\pi/2$ rotation.
 In our approach, a sequence of four $\pi/8$ rotations around the $y$-axis of the Bloch sphere collectively yields the desired $\pi/2$ gate.
 A detailed explanation of the optimization process and relevant system parameters is provided in App.~\ref{app:spingates}, and the optimization results are summarized in Tab.~\ref{tab:table_ext}.

-We report a $\pi/2$ gate fidelity of $F^{\rm R}_{\pi/2} = 0.9977$ for a pulse train with a total duration of $T_g = 1.5$ ns, using an SnV center in a low-strain environment at a magnetic field of $B_{\rm dc} = 3.0$ T and temperature $T = 0.1$ K. A magnetic field strength of $3.0$ T was chosen because it minimizes fidelity degradation in the optical spin gates \cite{pieplow_deterministic_2023}.
-While the $\pi/2$ gate is robust against variations in most system parameters, precise control of the magnetic field orientation and pulse phase difference is essential to maintain a fidelity above $0.9950$.
+We report a $\pi/2$ gate fidelity of $F^{\rm R}_{\pi/2} = 0.9978$ for a pulse train with a total duration of $T_g = 1.9$ ns and an interpulse-delay $\Delta\tau=T_g/4=475.1$ ps, using an SnV center in a low-strain environment at a magnetic field of $B_{\rm dc} = 3.0$ T and temperature $T = 0.1$ K. A magnetic field strength of $3.0$ T was chosen because it minimizes fidelity degradation in the optical spin gates \cite{pieplow_deterministic_2023}.
+While the $\pi/2$ gate is robust against variations in system parameters including the interpulse-delay, pulse amplitudes and polarization, precise control of the magnetic field orientation and pulse phase difference is essential to maintain a fidelity above $0.9950$.
 A detailed discussion is provided in App.~\ref{app:robustness}.

 The reported gate fidelity accounts for both photonic and phononic relaxation, as well as phononic dephasing.
 The phononic contribution to the overall decoherence is calculated following the approach in \cite{harris_coherence_2023}, which explicitly includes the dependence on magnetic field orientation and strength.